 For the boring flower snapshot album, some first signs of spring.

 I witnessed a motorbike crash this morning while cycling to work.
 I was cycling up Elisabethenstrasse when I heard a loud crash.
 A motorbiker had crashed on the other side of the street.
 At a place where the tram tracks and street don’t leave much space for cyclists and motorbikes.
 At exactly the same spot… Continue reading Cyclists, beware of tram tracks.
 Dangerous spot on Elisabethenstrasse in Basel

 I went for a long slow run today.
 Along the Wiese river.
 Up to Bettingen.
 Via my favourite sawdust track (aka Finnenbahn) at Ausserberg.
 And, ending my run at the Kneipp facility in Riehen.
+Feeling positive and blessed.

 I took this snapshot last week.
 A postcard view of the Münster in Basel.